Basketball superstar Michael Jordan once said: “Talent wins games, but teamwork and intelligence win championships.”

 Indeed, research published by the Harvard Business Review found that teams solve problems faster when they are cognitively diverse—when different types of thinkers work together in the same room.

-But before you can tackle the challenge of encouraging collaboration across your revenue operations team, you must first define what collaboration looks like for your organization.
+But before you can tackle the challenge of encouraging collaboration across your revenue-critical teams, you must first define what collaboration looks like for your organization.

 How is sales collaboration defined?

-In the simplest terms, it is the process by which multiple groups or individuals work together to successfully close a deal.
+In the simplest terms, sales collaboration is the process by which multiple groups or individuals work together to successfully close a deal.

 There are three primary kinds of collaboration needed to achieve this shared goal: